Get in touch

 • Where applicable, children will have encountered or participated in high-quality local visits/visitors and artefacts to further appreciate the impact of History.

-• Children are to retain prior-learning and explicitly make connections between what they have previously learned and what they are currently learning.
+• Children are able to retain prior-learning and explicitly make connections between what they have previously learnt and what they are currently learning.

 Top